jbrewer3/jbrewer3/README.md

 Hi Im Josh Brewer!
 I am a huge ☁️ enthusiast and aspiring developer.
-I emjoy spinning up ☁️ resources via IAC 🐍.
+I enjoy spinning up ☁️ resources via IAC 🐍.
 🐳 containers and container orchestration are two of my most recent interest.
 I am dedicated to learning any and all things involving tech.